The Fujifilm Finepix S200EXR ~ strange sensor alchemy from 2009

 Window of opportunity

-Every digital sensor (and film, of course) has a limited window within which it can manage the dynamic range of a scene.
+Every digital sensor (and film, of course) has a limited performance window within which it can optimally render the dynamic range of a scene.
 If the dynamic range (brightest and darkest areas) of a scene exceed the window, then an exposure decision must be made: crush blacks or burn highlights?
 Modern sensors have a bigger window, so provide more latitude.
 The E-1, not so much.

 Scenes with plenty of mid-tones and minimal strong highlights / deep shadows are good for this camera.
 Evenly lit scenes are great too.
 With excessive tonal ranges, I usually crush blacks because it’s less distracting for the eye, but it depends on how numerous the extreme tonal ranges are and the composition I’ve decided on.